pbugnion/ipywidgets_server/README.md

 Ever wanted to display Jupyter widgets outside of a notebook environment?
 This lets you do it.

+** Warnings**

+This server is very much embryonic.
+You are strongly encouraged not to use this in production.

+This only supports Python 3.6 at present (PRs welcome)!

 ## Installation

 To install from source, clone this repository and run: